charlesreiss/cs3130-website/labhw/ooo-exercise.md

 *  21 Apr 2023: correct given first lines for Part 3; add two instructions to Part 3
 *  21 Apr 2023: emphasize that three-arugment form is used regardless of whether register-renaming has happened
 *  21 Apr 2023: fix formatting on Part 3
+*  21 Apr 2023: edit instructions in Part 3 to make problem less trivial
 </div>

 # Hypothetical OOO processor